weefbellington/screenplay/README.md

 Screenplay is a tiny, moderately opinionated Android application framework.
 It is designed for building View-based apps with a particular kind of architecture: **single-activity**, with **no fragments**, **no dialogs**, and **small classes**.

 #####Wait, what's a View-based application?
-What are the upsides?

 When people talk about View-based Android applications, they usually mean an application that doesn't use multiple Activities or Fragments.
 Instead, it uses few Activities -- often just one -- and creates screen transition effects by swapping views on and off the screen.
 Many voices have in the Android community have lobbied [in favor of View-based applications](https://corner.squareup.com/2014/10/advocating-against-android-fragments.html), to some degree of controversy.
 The idea is that by programming directly with Views, you can avoid a lot of the complexity that is associated with the Activity/Fragment lifecycle.

-#####What are the downsides?
+#####What's the catch?

-The downside of View-based development is that there's a lot of things you no longer get "for free".
-A backstack is one thing that you leave behind.
-Other parts that you need to manage yourself include: animations, a system for attaching/detaching views from the screen, and where to put your "business logic" -- where does presentation code go once you get rid of `onCreate/onActivityCreated`?
+The downside of View-based development is that there's a lot of things you no longer get for "free".
+The backstack is one thing that you leave behind.
+Other parts that you need to manage yourself include: attaching and detaching views from their container, animating transitions between Views, and attaching behavior to each screen view.

 #####Hasn't somebody already figured out this stuff?